Cptn-Sherman/voyage_engine/README.md

 - Pools of threads distribute tasks evenly.
 - Asset and content managers can load and unload when there are not instance of the asset in use.
 - Each Mod pack is allowed ~32,768 asset or content id's to use.
 When added to the users game each item is added to the master manifest file.
 If a mod is updated with new assets or content it is appended using the last used id for that mod pack.
+- Each Mod is assigned a 16-bit value bit shifted to the upper half of an asset id's 32-bit value.
 - GSON is used to write and read json files.

 ---